Code-Institute-Submissions/Movie-Madness/README.md

 * The video was taken from Paul Boudreau's youtube channel.
 * All images are from google images.
 * Fonts used were obtained from Google Fonts.
+* The bouncing arrow was obtained from freefrontend.com
+* Loading wheel obtained from W3Schools